krokedil/dibs-easy-for-woocommerce/readme.txt

 *Easy administration* - Track sales in our user-friendly administration portal and get all payments collected in a report.
 It saves time in account reconsiliation and bookkeeping.

 = Get started =
-To get started with DIBS Easy you need to [sign up](http://www.dibs.se/easy-se) for an account.
+To get started with Nets Easy you need to [sign up](http://www.dibs.se/easy-se) for an account.

 More information on how to get started can be found in the [plugin documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).